As 2021 draws to a close, our community at AI&F has much to celebrate and a great base to build on in the year ahead.

 Forming AI&F 3.0 – Introducing Eight New Fellows and Advisors

-Beginning with our Founding Member strategy calls a year ago, 2021 has seen us transition from a flat member structure with only a single point of engagement to a think tank model with many new ways to engage.
+Beginning with our Founding Expert strategy calls a year ago, 2021 has seen us transition from a flat member structure with only a single point of engagement to a think tank model with many new ways to engage.
 Our reorganized community has Research Fellows led by Research Director Dan Rasmus; Contributing Fellows and Members who operate our “Channel” for transmitting faith perspectives into the broader ethics debate over AI; Advisors who provide their expertise and connections in particular issue areas for our Fellows; and Partner organizations who provide opportunities for cross-missional engagement.

-As recounted in our September and November Newsletters, almost all of our original Founding Members have moved into new 3.0 roles, and we have had many new experts join as well.
+As recounted in our September and November Newsletters, almost all of our original Founding Experts have moved into new 3.0 roles, and we have had many new experts join as well.
 This month we are pleased to announce the following additional experts who have joined in each of our categories:

 David Zvi Kalman PhD (Jewish history and technology) joins our 9 other Research Fellows.
 David is a Scholar in Residence and Director of New Media at the Shalom Hartman Institute of North America where he writes and teaches about religion and technology.
 He holds a PhD from the University of Pennsylvania with a dissertation on the relationship between Jewish history and the history of technology, and an MA from the University of Pennsylvania on medieval Islamic law.